sreehari212000/mindfeed/Readme.md

 #### 📦 Dockerized Setup
 The entire app will be containerized using Docker for easy deployment.
 #### ☁️ Cloud Deployment with AWS EKS
-Will be deployed on AWS using Elastic Kubernetes Service for scalability and reliability.
+Will be deployed on AWS using Elastic Kubernetes Service for scalability.